vdim/yz/doc/SYNTAX.md

     {↓empty ↓&}string
     => ([""] ["Marry"] ["Kris"] ["David"] ["Bob"] ["Alice"] ["Alexander"])

-Also, there are printed version for "↓" and "↑" symbols: "d:" and "a:"
+Also there are printed version for "↓" and "↑" symbols: "d:" and "a:"
 correspondingly:

     a:string